Home

 Assessment of Magnesium Status

-Even worse, since the outdated methods only test the 1% of magnesium in the body, doctors have no idea how widespread magnesium deficiency is and remain ignorant of the easy to spot Signs of Magnesium Deficiency is the BEST way to determine your need for magnesium and is FAR more accurate and useful on a day to day basis to supply your magnesium needs.
+Even worse, since the outdated methods only test the less than 1% of magnesium in the body, doctors have no idea how widespread magnesium deficiency is and remain ignorant of the easy to spot Signs of Magnesium Deficiency.
+Yet this is the BEST way to determine your need for magnesium and is FAR more accurate and useful on a day to day basis to supply your magnesium needs.

 Keep reading to find out what's the RIGHT magnesium dosage for YOU...